jlevy/og-equity-compensation/README.md

 [see stock options discussed](https://www.investopedia.com/terms/s/stockoption.asp) in the context of investment.
-What investors in financial markets call *stock options* are indeed options on stock, but they are not *employee* stock options.
+What investors in financial markets call *stock options* are indeed options on stock, but they are not *compensatory* stock options awarded for services.
-In this Guide, and most likely in any conversation you have with an employer, anyone who says “stock options” will be referring to employee stock options.
+In this Guide, and most likely in any conversation you have with an employer, anyone who says “stock options” will be referring to compensatory stock options.

 ☝️ Stock options are not the same as stock;
 they are only the *right to buy stock* at a certain price and under a set of conditions specified in an employee’s stock option agreement.
 We’ll get into these conditions next.

-🚧 Note this is not the same as ESPPs.

-🄳 The **strike price** is the fixed price per share at which stock options can be exercised, as set in the stock option agreement.
+🄳 The **strike price (or exercise price)** is the fixed price per share at which stock options can be exercised, as set in the stock option agreement.
-The strike price is generally set lower (often much lower) than what people expect will be the future value of the stock, which means selling the stock down the road can be profitable.
+The strike price is generally set lower (often much lower) than what people expect will be the *future* value of the stock, which means down the road, selling the stock could be profitable.
+Using stock options to purchase stock at the strike price is called **exercising** the options.

-🄳 Using stock options to purchase stock at the strike price is called **exercising** the options.
-If you have stock options, you are not a shareholder until you exercise by purchasing some or all of your shares.
+🔸 If you have stock options, you are not a shareholder until you exercise by purchasing some or all of your shares.
+Therefore prior to then, you do not have voting rights.

 It’s best to understand the financial and [tax implications](#taxes-on-isos-and-nsos) before deciding [when](some-stock-option-scenarios) to exercise options.
+In order for the option to be tax-free to receive, the strike price must be the fair market value of the stock on the date the option is granted.

-☝️ Those familiar with
+∑ Those familiar with
 [stock trading](https://www.investopedia.com/university/stocks/stocks3.asp) (or those with economics degrees) will tell you about the [**Black-Scholes model**](https://www.investopedia.com/university/options-pricing/black-scholes-model.asp),